Racism in Quebec: Slavery

 The Code Noir provided some minimal protections for enslaved individuals, such as the obligation for owners to provide them with food, shelter, and clothing.
 However, this same code also granted slave owners the power to inflict violent punishments, including branding with hot iron, mutilating, and even killing them.
 Even with the harsh living conditions, there were free Black individuals in New France.
 However, they lived under the constant risk of being enslaved.
 An example of this occurred in 1732 when Governor Jonquierre enslaved a free Black man who had arrived from New England, justifying it on the premise that "a Black man is a slave, wherever he is".

 The descendants of Black slaves from New France and Lower Canada are French-speaking Canadians who appear white (known as "white-passing").
 Their surnames include Carbonneau, Charest, Johnson, Lafleur, Lemire, Lepage, Marois, Paradis, etc.

 A prominent figure in this context is Olivier Lejeune, who is recognized as the first Black man in Quebec.
 Enslaved from the age of 8, Lejeune was educated at the Jesuit residence in Seigneurie Notre-Dame-des-Anges in present-day Limoilou.
 Born in Madagascar, his name was given by Paul Le Jeune, the Jesuit who baptized him.
 This practice of renaming slaves was common, symbolizing a loss of identity and connection to their African history and culture.
-Despite the official abolition of slavery in the British Empire in 1833, there remains a delayed and limited acknowledgment of this history in Quebecois culture.
+Despite the official abolition of slavery in the British Empire in 1833, there remains a delayed and limited acknowledgment of this history in Québécois culture.
 Individuals like Ndiaye have worked to shed light on this dark part of Quebec's history, aiming to educate the public through mediums like music and historical tours.
 His initiative "Qc.
-History X" is an effort to unveil these "unknown" aspects of Quebecois history.
+History X" is an effort to unveil these "unknown" aspects of Québécois history.